Judging Against the Reference: Uncovering Knowledge-Driven Failures in LLM-Judges on QA Evaluation: Related Works

 LLM-as-a-judge has emerged as a scalable paradigm for evaluating model outputs and often correlates well with human judgments~\cite{zheng2023judging, wang2023chatgpt, liu2023g, chiang2023closer, gu2025surveyllmasajudge, thakur2025judging}.
 In QA evaluation, traditional metrics such as EM, F1, and BLEU~\cite{papineni2002bleu} are increasingly misaligned with long-form, semantically diverse answers produced by modern LLMs~\cite{kamalloo2023evaluating, wang2023evaluating, lee2025return}, motivating broad adoption of LLM-judges for reference-conditioned evaluation~\cite{zhang2024large, blandon2025memerag, hosseini2024benchmark, ho2025llm, chen2024factors}.

 At the same time, prior work documents systematic limitations of LLM-based evaluation~\cite{li2025generation}, including biases toward longer outputs~\cite{koo2024benchmarking, dubois2024length}, well-formatted responses~\cite{chen2024humans, stephan2025calculation}, and answers without epistemic markers~\cite{lee2025llm}.
 Another recurring concern is self- or model-family preference, where judges favor their own generations or closely related models~\cite{liu2024llms, chen2025beyond}.
-Collectively, these findings have motivated diverse meta-evaluations of LLM-judges that systematically probe the conditions under which they deviate from their intended grading criteria~\cite{tan2024judgebench, zheng2023judging}.
+These findings have motivated diverse meta-evaluations of LLM-judges that systematically probe when they deviate from their intended grading criteria~\cite{tan2024judgebench, zheng2023judging}.